Skip to main content

 • PUT updates a resource

-• PUT is idempotent; it updates a resource, creating it first if it does not already exist
+• PUT is idempotent; it updates a resource, but does not create a resource if it does not already exist, which differs from RFC 9110

-• PUT should specify all the fields of a resource; the API will revert omitted fields to their default value
+• PUT should specify all the fields of a resource; omitted fields will have no changes made to their value

 • DELETE removes a resource